Teamfight Tactics: Release

 The game was released within the League of Legends client for Windows and macOS on June 26, 2019, and as a standalone app for Android and iOS on March 19, 2020.
 By September 2019, the game had over 33 million monthly players with 1.72 billion hours of accumulated game time.

 In December 2024, Riot Games launched Golden Spatula, a version of Teamfight Tactics for Android and iOS for Thailand, Malaysia, and Singapore.
 This version offers collaborations and exclusive cosmetics.

+In August 2026, with the release of Set 18: Enchanted Wilds, Teamfight Tactics switched from the shared League of Legends Hextech engine to Unreal Engine.

 Cosmetics

 Similar to other free-to-play games from Riot, Teamfight Tactics monetization base around cosmetic consumptions and season passes.
 It has its own store separate from League of Legends.
 The player's controllable avatar, called a Tactician (previously "Little Legend"), can be customized by buying avatar cosmetics from the store.
 Those can be upgraded by buying from loot boxes called "Little Legend eggs" or through star shards that can either be bought in the store or earned from the season pass that lasts for the duration of the set.
 Now, in addition to "Little Legend eggs", the treasure tokens system was introduced as a method to obtain little legends.
 Typically, the treasure tokens are mainly used to roll for a rare, highlighted tactician.
 Since the release of the Chibi Champions, Riot refers to these avatars as Tacticians, though the term Little Legend is still commonly used.
 Note, however, Tactician had been a term to refer to players before that.

 Other than the controllable avatar, Teamfight Tactics also has skins for the player board where the combat between players is played.
 The boards can be bought directly or through bundles in the store.
 Boards also come with different prizes, while the cheap ones only change the model of the board, expensive ones are interactive and react to player achievement.
 Beside that, there is Boom, cosmetic that modify the damage particles of the Tactician.
 All Booms released so far are rewards of Battle Pass.

 In November 2024 to promote the release of the newest season of Arcane a new type of tactician was introduced referred to as Unbound.
 Unbound Champion tacticians are the purest embodiment of that champion at the height of their power.
 Unlike Chibi Champions or Little Legends, Unbound Champions feature designs that are grounded in the ultimate version of a champion's power fantasy, personality and backstory.

+Riot expanded the cosmetic lineup in April 2025 with the release of Portals together with Cyber City.
+Portals are a cosmetic feature that changes the visual effects shown when a Tactician travels through the map.
+They can be bought in the mythic store or earned from the Battle Pass.
+Portals are offered in two tiers: Standard Portals priced at 1 Mythic Medallion and Legendary Portals priced at 3 Mythic Medallions.